New York Public Library for the Performing Arts: 2001 renovation

-During the renovation, the library was wired to enable installation of numerous computers on each floor.
-There are nearly 200 publicly accessible computers in the building.
-Most are restricted to use of the library catalog and electronic databases or viewing the library's audiovisual material, but a few provide full Internet access.
-The renovation also created a Technology Training Room, with twelve desktop computers for users and one for a teacher, as well as a projection screen.

 Upon the building's original opening in 1965, each research division had a separate reading room.
 The renovation removed these and consolidated public areas into a single unified public reading area, with separate rooms for the Theater on Film and Tape Archive (its screening room named for Lucille Lortel) and Special Collections (its room named for Katharine Cornell and Guthrie McClintic).
 Subsequently the Special Collections reading room was moved into a portion of the main reading area of the third floor, while a screening room for films held by the Jerome Robbins Dance Division and the Reserve Film and Video Collection (originally part of the Donnell Media Center, but absorbed into the Collection in 2008) took its place.
 Meanwhile, gallery space for the museum was consolidated into two main gallery spaces with smaller areas for display of other items.
 The Donald and Mary Oenslager Gallery is located on the first floor, adjacent to the Lincoln Plaza entrance, while the Vincent Astor Gallery (formerly on the second floor) is now located on the lower level, adjacent to the Amsterdam Avenue entrance.
 A small area near the Lincoln Center Plaza entrance houses caricaturist Al Hirschfeld's desk and chair.
 The main corridors on the first and second floors are used for smaller exhibitions.
 The third floor has numerous display cases highlighting rotating displays of thematic groupings of artifacts from the collections.

 The renovation was not without detractors.
 Critic Joseph Horowitz criticized the third floor in particular.
 Where previously each division had its own reading room, the renovation united all public reading areas into one room, resulting in less intimacy and more noise.
 Edmund Morris characterized the Special Collections reading room as "a charmless space...[which] exudes a dispirited air of neglect."